-END DATE: This is the date the scheduling of the job will finish, and the job will be automatically deleted.
+END DATE: This is the date the scheduling of the job will finish, and the job will be automatically set to expired.
+A date of 99/99/99 means that no end date has been specified.

 JOB RUNCODES: This defines when the job is to be run, on a standard interval basis.
 Valid entries are: